humhue/DAOTools/README.md

 # DAOTools
 This is a set of tools for Dragon Age: Origins modding.\
-It can patch .dlg files text lines, build an .erf file and view the contents of files in GFF and ERF format.
+It can patch the text lines of .dlg files, build an .erf file, and view the contents of files in GFF and ERF format.

 I did this to fix the text lines of .dlg files, that once edited in the Dragon Age Toolset, from not being language-specific, got replaced with english ones.